 When to Use NPT Standard Pipe Fitting

-You should use NPT standard pipe fitting in systems that demand a secure, pressure-resistant connection.
+You should use NPT standard pipe fitting in systems that demand a secure, pressure-resistant connection and do not require hygienic disassembly.

 Hybrid Systems and Adapters

-You can connect NPT standard pipe fitting to Tri-Clamp systems using specialized adapters.
+You can connect NPT standard pipe fitting to Tri-Clamp systems using specialized adapters, but treat the adapter as a rated component.

-- Tri-Clamp to NPT adapters connect a Tri-Clamp fitting on one side and a male or female NPT thread on the other.
+- Tri-Clamp to NPT adapters connect a clamp ferrule on one side and an NPT thread on the other.

-- You can retrofit legacy equipment or add sanitary access points without replacing entire lines.
+- Adapters help retrofit legacy equipment or create hygienic access points without replacing entire lines.

 | Adapter Type | Use Case |